Traditional KYC Systems

 Two types of tokens can be sold:

-- Protocol tokens (i.e. useful tokens).
-The platforms generate them as «digital coupons», the acquisition of which allows investors to access project functions in the future.
-Such tokens have no property attribute and are free to trade on the market for profit
+- Protocol tokens, i.e. useful tokens.
+The platforms create them as “digital coupons”, the purchase of which will give investors access to the functionality of the project in the future.
+Such tokens do not have a property attribute and can be freely bought and sold on the market with a profit.

 - Increased lending to the banking system.

-- The implementation of the UGC in the generation and sale of tokens facilitates the work of the project team with banks and compliance with anti-money laundering legislation.
-Compliance with the laws in the ICO procedure gives the project a sign of «legality» and attracts investors willing to invest money in accordance with the requirements of the KUS.
+- UGC implementation in the generation and sale of tokens makes it easier for the project team to work with banks and follow anti-money laundering legislation.
+Compliance with the laws in the ICO procedure gives the project a sign of «legality» and attracts investors who want to invest money in accordance with KUS requirements.

 Expansion of coverage.